ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Media/Frotz/ReadMe from Keripo.txt

 Frotz
 - Frotz is a Z-Machine interpreter for playing Infocom games and other text-based adventure games
-- The ZeroSlackr version uses the "dumb" console-text build with the terminal module as the ncurses target did not seem to work (may be ncurses problem).
+- ZeroSlackr uses both the ncurses and dumb targets.
   Sound support is added but not tested.
 For more information, see:
 - http://frotz.homeunix.org/frotz/
 - http://en.wikipedia.org/wiki/Z-machine

 Usage:
-- Terminal launch games through "Media > Frotz > Games"
+- Terminal launch games through "Media > Frotz > Games".
+- If ncurses is installed, change launcher settings via "Media > Frotz > Launcher"; note that the ncurses version has screen clearing issues - this is a known problem with the terminal module.
-- Make sure to read each game's Readmes for understanding their commands
+- Make sure to read each game's Readmes for understanding their commands.
+Zork-like games use commands such as "north, pick up item, open chest", etc.
 - For more games, see the Interactive Fiction Archive: http://www.ifarchive.org or http://wurb.com/if/index